Chris Dudley: 2010 Oregon gubernatorial campaign

 In the summer of 2009, Dudley, a Lake Oswego resident, was encouraged by the Republican Party to consider a run for the U.S. House of Representatives.
 Dudley declined to run for Congress, preferring to spend more time in the state.
 On October 11, 2009, The Oregonian reported that Dudley was considering entering the Republican primary for Oregon governor in 2010.
 In November 2009 he formed a campaign committee and raised roughly $340,000 by early December of the same year.
 Dudley formally announced his entry into the race on December 16.
 On March 6, 2010, The Oregonian reported Dudley had raised over $1 million, aided by a $50,000 donation from Nike co-founder Phil Knight.

 In May 2010, Dudley won 39% of the vote in a crowded Republican primary to win the GOP nomination, and prepared to face former governor John Kitzhaber in the November general election.
 On September 29, 2010, The Register-Guard reported that Chris Dudley's campaign had received $5.6 million, more than twice what was raised by the Kitzhaber campaign.
 His primary sponsors included the national Republican Governors Association, in-state timber companies, industry trade groups, and Portland area business executives.
 Nike chairman and co-founder Phil Knight gave Dudley's campaign $400,000.

-Kitzhaber beat Dudley 49%–48%, or just over 22,000 votes.
+Kitzhaber beat Dudley 49.29%–47.76%, or by just over 22,000 votes.
 While Dudley carried the majority of Oregon's counties, he was unable to overcome a deficit of over 120,000 votes in Multnomah County, the most populous in the state.
 Dudley raised and spent a total of $10.3 million, the largest amount ever in an Oregon governor's campaign.
 Kitzhaber raised and spent $7.4 million.
 The combined $17.7 million was the most ever spent on an Oregon political race until it was surpassed by the 2018 gubernatorial election.

+2026 Oregon gubernatorial campaign

+On November 1, 2025 at the Reagan Dinner, Dudley hinted that he was considering another run for governor.
+On January 26, 2026, Dudley officially announced his intention to seek the Republican nomination for Oregon governor again.
+In the May 2026 Oregon primaries, Dudley lost the Republican gubernatorial nomination to Christine Drazan.